MarcL/marclittlemore.com/src/posts/2021-01-19-build-a-serverless-telegram-chatbot.md

 }
 ```

 Yay!
-Our serverless function is working locally and is responding with a JSON response.
+Our serverless function is working locally and is responding with a JSON response. 🎉

 ## Creating the Telegram bot message handler

-Telegram will expect a webhook and will send us a POST request when a message is sent.
-Let's build the message handler.
+Telegram expects to call a webhook by sending us a POST request when a message is entered by the user.
+Let's build the message handler to receive this.
 We can install an `npm` package called `node-telegram-bot-api` which will allow us to easily receive and send messages to a Telegram bot.

 ```bash
 npm install node-telegram-bot-api
 ```

 Let's update our webhook API to receive the messages that Telegram sends us.
-A Telegram message is a POST request with a JSON body with a `message` property in it.
-There are other messages that Telegram can send us but this message handler will only consider text messages for now.
+A Telegram message contains a JSON body with a `message` property in it.
+There are other messages that Telegram can send us but this function will only handle text messages for now.

 In order to send messages using the Bot API, we need to use the authorisation token that the Botfather sent us earlier.
 We don't want to hardcode this as a variable in our code as this would be a security risk.
 Instead we'll set it as an environment variable that we can use.